Guns, Knives, and Other Weapons

 There are no specific state laws on possessing knives.
 If you are under 21, you may not carry a “deadly weapon” if it is concealed on your person, or in certain places like schools.
 A knife may be considered a “deadly weapon.”
 Many schools forbid all knives from school grounds, including school buses.

-Switchblades, gravity knives, and metal knuckles are all illegal in Alaska.
+Switchblades, gravity knives, and metal knuckles requires parental consent.